 An hour or so west, we come to the quaint town of Vallodilid.
 We eat breakfast at the buffet advertised on a big sign on a hotel on the southwest side of the town square (zocola).
 Decent food for a few pesos and a clean el banyo (restroom).
 Onward to Chichen Itza!

 We catch the toll road out of Vallodolid and twenty minutes brings us to the Chichen Itza parking lot.
 We arrive early, as the place is opening.
 We get our tickets, stop in el banyo, hire a guide (350 pesos but be prepared to tip a lot more!).
 Juan is knowledgeable, in a rote way.
 Clearly he knows little beyond the script.
 This place is everything we expected, everything we’ve seen on TV and read in magazines.
 We’re riveted.
 We learn about the “acoustics”, apparently deliberately designed sound effects created by clapping in certain spots on the plaza between the Pyramid of the Sun and the Temple of the Warriors.
 A single clap causes an echo of 7-11 claps, clearly heard.
-The same clap, if one tunes one’s ear toward the pyramid, brings forth a wonderful, mystical or whistle.
+The same clap, if one tunes one’s ear toward the pyramid, brings forth a whistle.
 We wonder why the ancients designed these effects and to what purpose.

 We carefully climb the scary, steep stone steps up 90 meters to the top of the Pyramid of the Sun in time to observe two large rainstorms sweeping across the jungle toward us.
 I stay and shoot film while people scurry to get down those steps before they get wet and slippery (not to mention the steps!)
 We enjoy the energy of the approaching storms, breathing in the smell of the rain mixed with the dank damp of the temple interior.
 Luckily, the storms hold off long enough for us to make our way gingerly down the steep decline to a timely rendezvous with our car, just as the sky and another tourist bus unloads.